 For younger children, reading is an excellent way to learn more about language, words, and communication.
 It’s also a great way to introduce new vocabulary.
 According to Reading is Fundamental (RIF), reading to young children promotes language acquisition and literacy development.
 Later on, it can support achievement in reading comprehension and overall success in school.

 The benefits of reading aloud continue even after a child has learned to read.
 Parents often stop reading to their older children once they’ve mastered reading independently, but those who do are missing out on some fantastic learning opportunities and development.
 Studies show that a child’s reading age doesn’t catch up to his listening age until about the time he turns 13.
 Generally speaking, this means a nine year old who is reading at age and grade level can learn and benefit from listening to a story two or more years ahead of his level.
 Listening to more rigorous literature allows children to enjoy books they might not be able to tackle otherwise.
 More strenuous comprehension is great for their development and cognitive skills.

 At any age, regardless of reading level, reading aloud is a fantastic opportunity to bond with your child, presenting a platform for ongoing dialogue and discussion.
 Consider embarking on a new reading adventure together tonight by reading aloud.
 After all, according to Dr. Seuss, “You’re never too old, too wacky, too wild, to pick up a book and read to a child!”

-For the latest scoop on the happenings at Flowing Wells Junior High, visit this page often.
-We'll keep it up-to-date with the great things going on at our school.
-Stop back often as this page changes often!
+For the latest scoop on everything happening at Flowing Wells Junior High, visit this page often.
+We will keep it up-to-date with all of the great things going on at our school!

 Parents, please read the latest nutrition tips and news in Southwest Food Services' parent newsletter on the District Food Service page.